cybex-gmbh/transmorpher/README.md

 ```

 If you use the local disks, you should generate a symlink from the Laravel storage to the public folder, to be able to
-access public derivatives for videos.
+access public derivatives for videos:

 ```bash
 php artisan storage:link